0xcert/techpaper/src/paper.md

 # 5. 0xcert Labs

 The 0xcert team is determined to continuously bring value to the open-source community.
 Our mission is to empower developers with powerful tools and useful non-fungible applications.

 We believe that we can only understand developers, the blockchain and decentralization if we actually use the protocol and build on top of it.
 We formed the 0xcert Labs as the 0xcert discovery group which will work on the latest innovations in the space of nonfungibility, decentralization and the blockchain.

-In addition to the 0xcert protocol development, the purpose of the 0xcert team, as the core team behind the 0xcert protocol, is to provide a foundation for trustless, certified, non-fungible tokens on the blockchain and to manage and unify the community by connecting individuals and groups working in the area of non-fungibility or certification, and to provide resources and support for the related community driven incentives.
+In addition to the 0xcert protocol development, the purpose of the 0xcert team, as the core team behind the 0xcert protocol, is to provide a foundation for trustless, certified, non-fungible tokens on the blockchain and to manage and unify the community by connecting individuals and groups working in the area of non-fungibility and to provide resources and support for the related community driven incentives.

 ## 5.1.
 ERC-721 Implementation

 We already successfully completed the complete implementation of the ERC-721 non-fungible token standard for the Ethereum blockchain.

 The purpose of this implementation is to provide a good starting point for anyone who wants to use and develop non-fungible tokens on the Ethereum blockchain.
 Instead of re-implementing ERC-721, developers will use this code which has gone through multiple audits and we hope it will be extensively used by the community in the future.

 ## 5.2.
 0xcert Scanner